 (b) Disclose whether or not the board and Chief Executive Officer have developed a written position description for the Chief Executive Officer.
-If the board and Chief Executive Officer have not developed such a position description, briefly describe how the board delineates the role and responsibilities of the Chief Executive Officer.
+If the board and Chief Executive Officer have not developed such position description, briefly describe how the board delineates the role and responsibilities of the Chief Executive Officer.

-The Board of Directors has not developed a written position description for the Chief Executive Officer.
-However, the Board of Directors has set objectives for the Chief Executive Officer.
-The Chief Executive Officer's objectives constitute a mandate on a year-to-year basis.
+The Board of Directors has developed a written position description and has set objectives for the CEO.
+The CEO's objectives constitute a mandate on a year-to-year basis.
 These objectives include a general mandate to maximize shareholder value.
-The Board of Directors approves the Chief Executive Officer's objectives for the Corporation on an annual basis.
+The Board of Directors approves the CEO's objectives for the Corporation on an annual basis.